University of Kentucky

 The clinical component of the program consists of approximately 60 percent of a resident’s time clinically evaluating and managing orofacial pain, oral medicine, and sleep apnea patients.
 The program encourages a medical-biopsychosocial model for the diagnosis and management of orofacial pain rather than manual dental skills to alter dental structures.
 Emphasis is placed on establishing a proper diagnosis and management plan, including collaborations with appropriate medical specialists.
 Behavioral, pharmacologic, and physical therapies including injections and / or intraoral orthopedic appliances when appropriate are routinely used to manage orofacial pain patients.

 Successful management of pain conditions is based, in part, on the ability of the clinician to obtain a comprehensive history through verbal communication and skillful understanding of the patient’s complaints.
-If a resident or fellow originates from a country where English is not the primary language, he or she will need to demonstrate superior verbal and comprehension skills in order to actively participate in the clinical assessment and management of patients.
-The Program Director and the Clinic Director will determine the timing of clinical participation, in consultation with other faculty members.
+The Program Director and the Clinic Director will determine the timing of clinical participation based on a clinical competency assessment and in consultation with other faculty members.

 Research Component